 - ECO+ETH Review

 The chart gives you the estimated number of days you will most likely spend studying (and reviewing) each topic.
 It totals up to 117 study days.
-Note that the period of 26 days of Final Review is excluded for the estimation.
+Note that the period of Final Review just before your exam is excluded for the estimation.
 Also, we left out the week of holidays proposed in this schedule.

 Regular Revision = Effective Execution